Skip to Content

 • Investing in bowling supplies such as balls, pins, and shoes.

-• Purchasing furniture, including seating around bowling lanes for those waiting their turn to bowl or customers enjoying refreshments.
+• Purchasing furniture and decor, including seating around bowling lanes for those waiting their turn to bowl or customers enjoying refreshments.

-You will need to cover all of these costs before considering the price of employee recruitment, payroll, and marketing for your business.
+You will need to cover all of these costs before considering the price of employee recruitment, payroll, employee perks and marketing for your business.

 Costs Associated with Buying an Existing Bowling Alley